huridocs/pdf_ocr_service/README.md

     ./run start

 This script will start the service with default configurations.
-You can override default values creating file `./src/config.yml` with the following values:
+You can override default values with file `./src/config.yml` (you may need to create the file) with the following values:

 ```
 redis_host: localhost